Same-sex marriage in Rhode Island

 Same-sex marriage has been legally recognized in Rhode Island since August 1, 2013.
-The state had authorized a limited form of domestic partnerships from 2002 to 2011 and the formation of civil unions from 2011 until the state began recognizing same-sex marriages in 2013.
 Same-sex marriage legislation passed the House of Representatives on January 24, 2013.
-The Senate passed an amended version on April 24, 2013 by a 26–12 vote, which the House approved on May 2 by 56 votes to 15.
+The Senate passed an amended version on April 24 by a 26–12 vote, which the House approved on May 2 by 56 votes to 15.
 The bill was signed into law by Governor Lincoln Chafee the same day, and took effect on August 1, with the first same-sex marriages taking place that day.
 Rhode Island was the last U.S. state in New England to legalize same-sex marriage.

-Legal history
+Polling suggests that a large majority of Rhode Island residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 79% of respondents supported same-sex marriage.

+Previously, Rhode Island had authorized a limited form of domestic partnerships from 2002 to 2011 and the formation of civil unions from 2011 until the state began recognizing same-sex marriages in 2013.

 Background

-Same-sex marriage was first debated in the 1990s, but faced fierce opposition from the Catholic Church, which is influential in the state as Rhode Island has the highest proportion of Catholic residents of any state in the United States.
-Despite political opposition, Rhode Island began allowing unregistered domestic partnerships in 2002 that provided a small number of legal benefits to same-sex couples.
-For example, the surviving spouse in such a partnership, if a police officer, fire fighter, or correctional officer, could receive a death benefit.
-Domestic partners could adjust their state taxes to reflect the costs of health insurance premiums, and could control the funeral arrangements of a deceased partner.
-This status became inactive with the state's adoption of civil unions.
+Political debate on the legal recognition of same-sex marriage first emerged in the 1990s, but faced fierce opposition from the Catholic Church, which is influential in the state as Rhode Island has the highest proportion of Catholic residents of any state in the United States.
+Despite political opposition, Rhode Island began allowing unregistered domestic partnerships in 2002 that provided some limited legal benefits to same-sex couples.
+Notably, the surviving spouses in same-sex relationships, if police officers, fire fighters or correctional officers, could receive some death benefits.
+Domestic partners could also adjust their state taxes to reflect the costs of health insurance premiums, and could control the funeral arrangements of a deceased partner.
+This status became inactive with the state's adoption of civil unions in 2011.

-In February 2007, Attorney General Patrick C. Lynch issued an opinion advising that same-sex marriages performed in Massachusetts be recognized in Rhode Island.
-He said that "his interpretation permitted recognition of the marriages, although he acknowledged that it was just an opinion and did not have the force of law."
-The Human Rights Campaign noted that "This is not a binding opinion and the attorney general noted that this question will most likely be answered by the courts."

-Court challenges

-In September 2006, Massachusetts Superior Court Justice Thomas E. Connolly ruled that same-sex couples who live in Rhode Island can marry in Massachusetts.
-The ruling was a response to a 1913 law that prohibited Massachusetts from performing marriages that were not legal in the couple's home state.
+In September 2006, Massachusetts Superior Court Justice Thomas E. Connolly ruled, in response to a 1913 law that prohibited Massachusetts from performing marriages that were not legal in the couple's home state, that same-sex couples living in Rhode Island could marry in Massachusetts.
 The ruling did not affect the status of such marriages in Rhode Island.

-In December 2007, the Rhode Island Supreme Court held, in a 3–2 opinion in Chambers v, Ormiston, that the state's Family Court lacked jurisdiction to hear a divorce petition involving a same-sex couple who were married in Massachusetts.
+In February 2007, Attorney General Patrick C. Lynch issued an opinion that same-sex marriages performed in Massachusetts could be recognized in Rhode Island, although he acknowledged that this was just his personal opinion and did not have the force of law.
+The Human Rights Campaign noted that "[t]his is not a binding opinion and the attorney general noted that this question will most likely be answered by the courts."
+In December 2007, the Rhode Island Supreme Court held in a 3–2 opinion in Chambers v.
+Ormiston that the Family Court lacked jurisdiction to hear a divorce petition involving a same-sex couple who were married in Massachusetts.
 Justice William P. Robinson III wrote the majority opinion, joined by Chief Justice Frank J. Williams and Justice Frank Flaherty.
 Justice Paul Suttell's dissent was joined by Justice Maureen McKenna Goldberg.